sigcsets/sigcse_website/policies/travel.md

 _Approved by the SIGCSE Board: May 12, 2008_\
 _Updated: January 27, 2016; October 27, 2018; January 14, 2019_
+_Updated: June 17, 2023 - updated urls to ACM pages_

 This policy applies to travel by the SIGCSE Board members and Board representatives.
-Additional requirements regarding travel may be found in the [ACM Travel guidelines](http://www.acm.org/sigs/volunteer_resources/travel).
+Additional requirements regarding travel may be found in the [Travel Policy and Procedure for ACM Volunteers](https://www.acm.org/special-interest-groups/volunteer-resources/).
 It is assumed that all SIGCSE representatives will follow ACM guidelines.

 #### SIGCSE Board Members
 {:.border-bottom}